1 in 4 Trees

 How to Purchase

-Our chestnuts are available for purchase online, through our CSA, and at select Farmers Markets and grocery stores.
+Our chestnuts are available for purchase online, through our CSA, and at select grocery stores.
 We also accept wholesale orders for chestnuts.
-To place an order, email email@example.com.
+To place a wholesale order, email firstname.lastname@example.org.

 For more information about our chestnut farming in Tennessee, expected harvesting times, or our Silvopasture practices, contact us today!